 Owner-operated: owner-operators typically act in the best interests of creating value for shareholders over the long term.
 Have a look to see how many shares insiders within the company own.

 Growth: almost all of the businesses in the 100-bagger study were substantially bigger businesses at the end than when they began.
 Look for value added growth.
-A company needs to be able to grow in order to capitalise on the high returns on invested capital figure.
+A company needs to be able to grow in order to capitalise on the high returns on invested capital figures.

 Hundred Baggers Of The Future